 Lead nurturing helps move leads to the third step, in which they receive communication from your company.
 It’s the process of building relationships with your prospects with the goal of earning their business when they're ready.
 Automation and workflows are great for this since they can help scale your lead management process by automating manual activities and communications, all whilst providing personalisation for each lead.

 Stage four - lead scoring and routing

-Whilst some organizations may struggle to obtain new leads, others struggle with having too many qualified leads and not enough resources.
-By developing a lead scoring system for your organization, prioritizing your qualified leads will become easier.
+Whilst some organisations may struggle to obtain new leads, others struggle with having too many qualified leads and not enough resources.
+By developing a lead scoring system for your organisation, prioritising your qualified leads will become easier.

 Lead routing comes after lead scoring and is the process of automatically assigning leads across a sales team.
 Automated lead routing can be simple, such as assigning a new lead to the next sales rep in line.
 Mature lead routing models consider multiple factors and use a lead scoring system to pass leads to the right person.
 Lead scoring and lead routing are crucial to ensuring you're targeting the most qualified leads and missing any.
 Like with any strategy or process, it's also important to measure its success.

 Lastly, the lead makes a purchase.
 At this point, the lead has received the information they need to decide to purchase from you.
 If the lead was happy with their free consultation, this would be the point at which they pay for the company's services.
 And, as more leads travel through your process and become customers, it's important to measure the overall success of your lead management.
 You can do this by reviewing your process, identifying friction, and determining the number of leads converting to customers.